legrandp/xdsme/README.txt

  $ xdsme pos1_1_???.img

-Supported detector image format include: ADSC, MARCCD, MAR345.
-There is an experimental support for the minicbf format of PILATUS, SATURN, RAXIS and MAR555 detectors (limited by lack of test images).
+Supported detector image format include: PILATUS, ADSC, MARCCD, MAR345, SATURN.
+There is an experimental support for RAXIS and MAR555 detectors (limited by lack of test images).

 The main scripts are: - xdsme (XDS.py), xscale.py and xdsconv.py for the data processing, scaling andfile conversion. - XOalign.py for the goniometer setting calculation (can be set to work with different type of goniometer including Kappa, mini-Kappa, Euler...). - xds2mos.py or xds2dnz.py ... (for convertion of orientation matrices)